Now Is The Time To Build A Position In Endeavour Silver Corp. (NYSE:EXK)

 Endeavour Silver Corp.
 (EXK) estimates and forecasts

 Looking at statistics comparing Endeavour Silver Corp. share performance against respective industry, we note that the company has outperformed competitors.
 Endeavour Silver Corp.
-(EXK) shares are -2.55% down over the last 6 months, with its year-to-date growth rate higher than industry average at 500.00% against 18.20%.
+(EXK) shares are 2.55% up over the last 6 months, with its year-to-date growth rate higher than industry average at 500.00% against 16.60%.
 Revenue is forecast to shrink -33.30% this quarter before jumping 300.00% for the next one.
 The rating firms project that company’s revenue will grow 10.90% compared to the previous financial year.

 Revenue forecast for the current quarter as set by 1 analysts is $54.89 million.
 Meanwhile, for the quarter ending Jun 2024, a total of 1 analyst(s) estimate revenue growth to $55.22 million.Earnings reports from the last fiscal year show that sales brought in $55.46 million and $50.07 million respectively in the corresponding quarters.
 In this case, analysts estimate current quarter sales to fall -1.00% before jumping 10.30% in the following quarter.